Macabre (1980 film): Production

 In mid-1979, Lamberto Bava was summoned to the offices of Pupi Avati with an offer.
 Bava had previously worked as an assistant director on several productions including those of his father Mario Bava, Joe D'Amato, Ruggero Deodato, and had just finished working with Dario Argento on Inferno.
-Bava entered the office expecting to be asked to be Avati's assistant on his new film, and found that he was being offered to the direct a film based on a clipping from an American newspaper about a woman who kept her husband's severed head in a refrigerator.
+Bava entered the office expecting to be asked to be Avati's assistant on his new film, and found that he was being offered the chance to direct a film based on a clipping from an American newspaper about a woman who kept her husband's severed head in a refrigerator.
 The Avatis, Bava and Roberto Gandus spent the next few weeks working on a draft, with Bava left briefly to do some re-shoots for Inferno in the United States.
 While overseas, Bava learned that Medusa Distribuzione had greenlit the project which led to Bava to start shooting the film in November.

 Filming lasted for four weeks.
 The film was shot in Gardone Riviera and Crespi d'Adda and on location in New Orleans.